 To keep your business secure, you need to have open and reliable communication among your employees.
 This is the only way you’ll find out if there is a digital or physical security breach.
 You need to provide your employees with numerous, reliable means of reaching out to share updates, alerts, and other information.

 The chances are that if someone took the time and effort to gain access to your business, they intend to use whatever information they gathered for monetary gain.
 To make sure they have what they need, they’ll need to be able to access your documentation.
 You’ll need to ensure that all documentation is in a secure area and only accessible to those who are authorized.

 Device Management: Of course, modern technology provides more ways to access data than ever before, which means you need to worry about more than just your company’s workstations.
 Mobile devices that can be used to access your data should be equipped with remote wiping software, including devices you distribute as well as those used under a Bring Your Own Device policy.

-Your employees need to be involved in your security processes.
+It’s critical your employees be involved in the physical security of your business.
 They are the ones on the front lines, so they need to know what they are supposed to do to help preserve the security of your business.
-You need to make sure that your workforce is aware of–and follows–best practices that help keep your business safe.
+You need to make sure that your workforce is aware of, and follows, best practices that help keep your business safe.